Nayann23/Nayann23/README.md

 ## 🌐 Web Development Skills & Interests

-I'm passionate about web development and mern stack development always eager to explore new technologies and frameworks.
-Here’s a bit more about my journey:

 ### 🔥 Frontend Development
 - Proficient in **HTML**, **CSS**, **JavaScript**
 - Experienced with modern CSS frameworks like **Bootstrap** and **Tailwind CSS**